 The clothes that I do pack are usually lightweight activewear such as Lululemon.
 This leaves them loose and flexible enough for enjoying a tight airline seat, thin enough to pack multiples, and structurally suitable for quick-drying.
 Often activewear is designed to be very breathable and may even come with built-in UV protection.
-Bring a spare plastic bag for a wet bathing suit.
+Bring a spare plastic bag for a wet bathing suit or dirty laundry.

 I’ll also always bring a pair of long-johns and an undershirt to help layer in case things get too chilly.
 The clothes you bring should be suitable for layering in best-case and worst-case weather.
 And likewise, the clothes should also be culturally appropriate for local laws.

 In the event you need more than one pair of shoes, pack them in a plastic bag inside your suitcase.
 A shower cap makes an excellent makeshift solution.
 They may be clean now, but that will change quickly!